 This is an important decision, so don’t rush it.
 If you choose a great exhibit company, you can continue working with them for years to come.
 There’s no shortage of options, so there’s no reason to settle for a company that’s not willing to do the very best work.

-This article on choosing a trade show exhibit company was written by Dick Wheeler, a nationally recognized expert in the trade show exhibit and event industry, with more than 30 years of executive experience.
-Mr. Wheeler serves on the board of the Corporate Event Marketing Association and is president of both ProExhibits and ProGlobalEvents.
+This article on choosing a trade show exhibit company was written by Dick Wheeler, and expert in the trade show exhibit and event industry,

 Success Tips for Your Trade Show Exhibit Display